tstillwell/appengine_multiblog/README.md

 3rd party python libraries are supported, as long as they are pure python and do not use C extensions.

-Fore more info about using third-party libraries see:
+For more info about using third-party libraries see:

 http://cloud.google.com/appengine/docs/standard/python/tools/using-libraries-python-27